jrmadsen67/laravel-route-coverage-test/README.md

 cp vendor/jrmadsen67/laravel-route-coverage-test/src/app/Http/Middleware/CollectCodeCoverage.php  app/Http/Middleware/
 ```

 On Http/Kernel.php, register `CollectCodeCoverage`.
-This middeware will only run for tests, so will not have any effect on your production application:
+This middleware will only run for tests, so will not have any effect on your production application:
 ```
  protected $middleware = [
        ....